 The CTO Office has the necessary operational freedom to support innovation actions within the city hall.
-This does not mean active initiator of a City Innovator's Network, where Open Data leagues can meet up and share
+This does not mean that it operates in isolation; to the contrary, it plays the role of active initiator of a City Innovator's Network, where Open Data and innovation minded colleagues can meet up and share knowledge.

 The CTO office has just been launched in 2014 with a starting staff of 5 employees, planned to expand to 17 (on a project basis) by end 2015.
 In addition, it has a hot desking office to share knowledge and open up to both city servants as well as the outside world.
-External and internal staff can thus join the
+External and internal staff can thus join the CTO office's project workgroups as needed.